 Public facilities provided by other public entities in this section is provided for information only.
-The information is requested annually by Thurston County.
-The public entities listed are the most accurate source of up-to-date information on their capital facilities plans.
+The adopted capital facilities plans of these jurisdictions, as amended, are incorporated by reference.
+Information is requested annually by Thurston County.
+Each public entity is considered the most accurate source of up-to-date information on their capital facilities plans.